capiaas/potree-docs/docs/source/Contents/Sidebar.rst

 Eye Dome-lighting
 ------------------------

-The Potree Point Cloud viewer module can implement eye dome-lighting, a lighting model that highlights the shapes of objects.
+Capia 3D module can implement eye dome-lighting, a lighting model that highlights the shapes of objects.

 Eye Dome-lighting group objects, shade their outlines and enhances depth perception in scientific visualization images.

 It is useful for recognition and measurement of structures within pointcloud.
 It can be modified by adjusting Radius, Strength, and Opacity.Those are set to give you tight controls of movement with in the model.

-By default, Eye Dome-Lighting is enabled on Potree viewer, but it can be disabled by clicking on the enable option.
+By default, Eye Dome-Lighting is enabled on Capia 3D, but it can be disabled by clicking on the enable option.

 .. raw:: html